djipco/webmidi/website/api/classes/Forwarder.md

 ### `.channels` {#channels}

-An array of message types that must be matched in order for messages to be forwarded.
+An array of MIDI channel numbers that the message must match in order to be forwarded.
+If this option is left undefined, messages from all channels will be forwarded.

-**Type**: <br />
+**Type**: Array.&lt;number&gt;<br />

 ### `.destinations` {#destinations}